Strong Numerical Methods of Orders 2.0, 2.5, and 3.0 for Ito Stochastic Differential Equations Based on the Unified Stochastic Taylor Expansions and Multiple Fourier-Legendre Series: Introduction

 It is necessary to note that the Milstein approach \cite{Mi2} excelled in several times or even in several orders the methods of multiple integral sums \cite{Mi2}, \cite{Mi3}, \cite{xxxxa} considering computational costs in the sense of their diminishing.

-An alternative strong approximation method was proposed for (\ref{str}) in \cite{kuz1997}-\cite{arxiv100} (see also \cite{2010-1}-\cite{5-001}), where $J^{*}[\psi^{(k)}]_{T,t}$ was represented as a multiple stochastic integral from the certain discontinuous non-random function of $k$ variables, and the function was then expressed as a repeated generalized Fourier series in a complete systems of continuous functions that are orthonormal in $L_2([t, T]).$ In \cite{kuz1997}-\cite{arxiv100} (see also \cite{2010-1}-\cite{5-001}) the cases of Legendre polynomials and trigonometric functions are considered in details.
-As a result, a general repeated series expansion of (\ref{str}) in terms of products of standard Gaussian random variables was obtained in \cite{kuz1997}-\cite{arxiv100} (see also \cite{2010-1}-\cite{5-001}) for an arbitrary multiplicity $k.$ Hereinafter, this method referred to as the method of generalized repeated Fourier series.
+An alternative strong approximation method was proposed for (\ref{str}) in \cite{kuz1997}-\cite{arxiv100} (also see \cite{2010-1}-\cite{5-001}), where $J^{*}[\psi^{(k)}]_{T,t}$ was represented as a multiple stochastic integral from the certain discontinuous non-random function of $k$ variables, and the function was then expressed as an iterated generalized Fourier series in a complete systems of continuous functions that are orthonormal in $L_2([t, T]).$ In \cite{kuz1997}-\cite{arxiv100} (also see \cite{2010-1}-\cite{5-001}) the cases of Legendre polynomials and trigonometric functions are considered in details.
+As a result, a general iterated series expansion of (\ref{str}) in terms of products of standard Gaussian random variables was obtained in \cite{kuz1997}-\cite{arxiv100} (also see \cite{2010-1}-\cite{5-001}) for an arbitrary multiplicity $k.$ Hereinafter, this method is referred to as the method of generalized iterated Fourier series.